fredegd/squigglify-v1.0/README.md

   - **Monochrome**: Single-color paths with density based on brightness
   - **Grayscale**: Multiple levels of gray for more detailed gradation
   - **Posterize**: Reduced color palette for stylized results
-  - **CMYK (Beta)**: Separate paths for Cyan, Magenta, Yellow, and Black channels, ideal for multi-color plotting

 ## Use Cases